 - Physical or psychological enjoyment of the drug

 - Peer pressure

 - Belief drugs are safe, not addictive or OK to use without prescription (not realizing it is illegal)

 A teen who misuses prescription drugs may exhibit the following symptoms:

-Knowing a teen’s behavior can help in spotting changes which may indicate a possible problem with drug use.
+Knowing a teen’s behavior can help in spotting changes that may indicate a possible problem with drug use.

 Parents and caregivers can begin to learn about teen prescription drug abuse by reviewing the following with teens.
 Sharing the information as a child grows can support understanding of the risks and dangers posed when teens misuse prescription medication.
 Teens need to know:

 Hired Power is committed to supporting families dealing with teen drug abuse.
 If you believe your teenager is misusing prescription drugs, we can provide support and resources to guide your entire family through the challenge of addiction.
-Contact us to find out how to get started.
+Contact us at 800.910.9299to find out how to get started.